12shubham1/ats_puzzle/README.md

 Solving ATS ants and signal processing challenge.

 ## Setup
-1) Clone the repo
+1) Clone the repo and create a virtualenv
+2) Activate the virtualenv
-2) Install the requirements: `pip install -r requirements.txt`
+3) Install the requirements: `pip install -r requirements.txt`

 ## Question 1: Ants
 To run the code for ants, run the following commands (once this repo has been cloned):